pawandubey/blog/content/bayes.md

 end
 ````

 The `classify` method is a bit more complex than `train`.
 In our classifier, the categories are the labels (apples, oranges) and the words are the features (weight, colour).
-The probability of each category \\(P(C_i)\\) will be simply the ratio of the number of times \\(i^th\\) category is seen to the total number of times we see any category.
+The probability of each category \\(P(C_i)\\) will be simply the ratio of the number of times \\(i^{th}\\) category is seen to the total number of times we see any category.
 So if all categories are seen equal number of times, then \\(P(C_i)\\) will simply be the inverse of the number of unique categories.

-The probability of a word belonging to a category (\\(P(x_j)\\)) can be determined by the ratio of the number of times that word appears in context of that category to the total number of appearances of the word.
+The probability of a word belonging to a category (\\(P(x_j|C_i)\\)) can be determined by the ratio of the number of times that word appears in context of that category to the total number of appearances of the word.

 But what about the words which we have never seen before?
 Their probabilities will always be 0 and hence the final probability will also come out to be 0 all the time, as it is just a product.
-To tackle this issue, we use something called _Laplace Smoothing_, which is the addition of 1 to all probabilities.
+To tackle this issue, we use something called [_Laplace Smoothing_](https://en.wikipedia.org/wiki/Additive_smoothing), which is the addition of 1 to all probabilities.
 This avoids the 0 error and does not affect the final decision as all values are increased by the same amount.

 However, there is one final problem we need to tackle.
 Since probabilities only range between 0 and 1, the product of many such probabilities can end up being a very small number.
 For a set with large number of features (words), this will result in a floating point underflow.
 To solve this problem, instead of taking pure product, we will take the **log** of the equation.
 This allows us to change the product into a summation and removes the underflow problem.